Semiconductor Failure Analysis

 Nanoprobing

 In today’s most complex integrated circuits, faults must be located among billions of transistors.
 To do so, the Failure Analysis engineer uses an instrument called a nanoprober to test electrical properties of individual regions on the chip.
 The nanoprober typically uses eight tiny probes to test current, voltage, and resistance of these regions.
 These probes are made up of a tungsten filament that comes to a sharp point that has a diameter of curvature of about 10 nanometers (nm) - small enough to touch and establish a conductive connection to critical contacts in the circuit.
-These probes allow testing of even the most advanced 7 nm node semiconductor technology.
+These probes allow testing of even the most advanced sub-3 nm node semiconductor technology.

 The probes reside inside a scanning electron microscope (SEM) and are controlled by a precision piezoelectric nano-manipulator, which allows the engineer to place the probe in the desired location and provide an image of the surface.
 The probe plays a critical role in the nanoprobing technique – it must be hard, sharp, conductive, and able to survive multiple contacts with a surface.